yaypm/davis-server/README.md

 ---
 ####Echo Setup[More...](https://github.com/ruxit/davis-server/blob/master/setup/echo.md)

 Amazon Echo is a hands-free speaker you control with your voice.
 Echo connects to the Alexa Voice Service to play music, provide information, news, sports scores, weather, and more—instantly.
-Wouldn't it be great to have your Echo provide you Application problems and updates.
+Wouldn't it be great to have your Echo provide you application and digital performance problems and updates?
 Assist you in finding the root cause of an Application problem?
-Wait no more..First, jump over to [Amazon.com](https://www.amazon.com/dp/B00X4WHP5E) and order yourself an Echo, Echo Tap, Echo DOT, or even a FireTV and follow the instructions to start receiving soundbites packed with performance data.
+Wait no more!
+First, jump over to [Amazon.com](https://www.amazon.com/dp/B00X4WHP5E) and order yourself an Echo, Echo Tap, Echo DOT, or even a FireTV and follow the instructions [here](https://github.com/ruxit/davis-server/blob/master/setup/echo.md) to start receiving soundbites packed with performance data.

 ---
 ####Users

-You can customize the experience for your users with a few simple flags in the User object.
+You can customize the experience for your DAVIS users with a few simple flags in the User object.

 Examples: